AFTER: Now in its fourth year, a pollinator meadow in Indian Hill provides gorgeous pops of color while sustaining a wide variety of pollinators

 As she dreamed of a pollinator meadow, our client was faced with several additional challenges.

 The backyard was on a slope, which required special considerations in terms of garden design.
 The area where she wanted to install the garden was fairly shady, which constrained the plant palette.
-And she wanted to create a new garden space that would feel cohesive with the existing hedgerow.
+And she wanted to create a new garden space that would feel cohesive with the existing landscaping.

 The Transformation